 Suicidality and antidepressants.

 Increased risk of suicidal thinking and behavior in children, adolescents, and young adults; monitor for clinical worsening or unusual changes.
 Screen for bipolar disorder.
 Monitor for serotonin syndrome; discontinue if occurs.
 History of seizures (discontinue if occurs), mania/hypomania.
 ECT.
 Cardiovascular disease.
 Liver dysfunction.
 Angle-closure glaucoma.
 Conditions that affect metabolism or hemodynamic response.
 Reduced activity of CYP2D6.
 Reevaluate periodically.
 Write ℞ for smallest practical amount.
 Avoid abrupt cessation.
 Elderly.
 Labor & delivery.
-Pregnancy (Cat.C); 3rd trimester: consider tapering dose.
-Nursing mothers: not recommended.
+Pregnancy (esp. during 3rd trimester).
+Nursing mothers: monitor infants.

 See Contraindications.
 Prolongation of QT interval with pimozide, thioridazine.
 Avoid alcohol.
 Increased risk of serotonin syndrome with other serotonergic drugs, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's wort, linezolid, IV methylene blue; monitor.
 Potentiates diazepam (not recommended), triazolam and alprazolam (reduce their doses by at least ½), midazolam, theophylline (reduce its dose by ⅔ and monitor), warfarin, carbamazepine, tricyclic antidepressants (reduce their doses and monitor), propranolol, metoprolol (reduce their doses), clozapine, methadone, tacrine.
 Caution with drugs that inhibit CYP2D6 (eg, quinidine) or CYP3A4, phenytoin, diltiazem.
 Increased risk of bleeding with concomitant NSAIDs, aspirin, warfarin, and others that affect coagulation.
 Monitor mexiletine levels.
 Smokers may have increased metabolism.